cpg

 Description

 Procedure to rank stores or merchants based on a spatial composite score that detects if locations are performing as expected (or if they are under/over-performing) in terms of some business criteria (both internal and external data) and a performance KPI (sales, volume, or margin).
 The score is derived as the residuals of an Random Forest regression model, defined as the observed performance KPI minus the predicted one.
 The performance KPI should be measurable and correlated with the set of variables defining the score.
 Rows with a NULL value in any of the individual variables are dropped.
 For a more advanced, customizable version of this procedure, please refer to CREATE_SPATIAL_COMPOSITE_SUPERVISED.
+For large inputs this procedure might return a Query exceeds CPU resources error, which can be solved by using instead the CREATE_SPATIAL_COMPOSITE_SUPERVISED procedure with the remove_outliers options set to FALSE.

 This procedure expects to receive features that characterize each of the locations, for which we recommend taking into account: